payola/Payola/README.md

 - can be stored/loaded via Squeryl ORM into/from the database

 <a name="schema-component"></a>
-The relational database schema definition is placed in `SchemaComponent` trait that uses `org.squeryl.Schema` object.
-This trait defines:
+The relational database schema definition is placed in `SchemaComponent` trait that uses `org.squeryl.Schema` object to define defines:

 - session with connection to the database
-- table for every entitiy that is persisted
+- table for every entitiy class that is persisted
-	- the table structure is based on entity that is persisted in the table
+	- the table structure is based on entity public fields
-	- contraints (such as PrimaryKey, Unique contraint)or column types of some fields are defined manually to match the Payola project requirements exactly
+	- constraints (such as PrimaryKey, Unique contraint)or column types of some fields are defined manually to match the Payola project requirements exactly
 - foreign-key constraints for relations between entities
 	- including the reaction on removing related entity
 - factory for every persisted entity